-- SHORTLISTING: Applications were considered by our Research Advisory Committee and a decision made on which proposals to shortlist to the second stage.
+- SHORTLISTING: Applications are considered by our Research Advisory Committee in December and a decision made on which proposals to shortlist to the second stage.

-- NOTIFICATION: Applicants were notified of the outcome of their submission in January 2022.
-Shortlisted applicants were invited to submit a second stage application form.
+- NOTIFICATION: Applicants are notified of the outcome of their submission in by early January.
+Shortlisted applicants will be invited to submit a second stage application form.

 2: Second Stage (for shortlisted applicants)

-- DEADLINE: Shortlisted applicants must submit their second stage proposals and ensure that all online declarations and approvals have been completed by the relevant parties before 12pm (noon) on 7 March 2022.
+- DEADLINE: Shortlisted applicants must submit their second stage proposals and ensure that all online declarations and approvals have been completed by the relevant parties before the deadline in early March.

 - PEER REVIEW: Submitted applications will then be subject to external peer review (in line with AMRC guidance).
 The peer reviewers' comments will be sent to the applicants (anonymously) via our online system.

-- DECISION: All applications, reviews and rebuttals will then be considered by our Research Advisory Committee who shall make final funding recommendations to our Board of Trustees.
+- DECISION: All applications, reviews and rebuttals will then be considered by our Research Advisory Committee in June who shall make final funding recommendations to our Board of Trustees.

-- NOTIFICATION: Final funding decisions will be in July 2022 and applicants will be notified as to the outcome of their submission via email shortly afterwards.
+- NOTIFICATION: Final funding decisions are made and applicants will be notified as to the outcome of their submission via email in July.
 We appreciate your patience during this time.